 For many organizations, CFOs either manage IT investments or at least have a heavy influence on how IT budgets are spent.
 Despite this financial focus at the executive level, however, most ERP implementations still fail to deliver expected return on investments on those initiatives.
-The irony of this fact is reflected in our 2013 ERP Report, which shows that most ERP implementations take longer than expected, cost more than expected, and don’t deliver anticipated business results.

 Business intelligence is one of the missing components of many IT initiatives, including enterprise software implementations.
 Large-scale ERP systems provide platforms for organizations to standardize their business operations across multiple locations, collect consistent data across the enterprise, and realize a host of other potential business process efficiency gains.
 However, these productivity and efficiency gains are often undermined by poor business intelligence.
 After all, these improvements don’t mean much if executives don’t have visibility into key metrics required to run the business.